Academic Prep: How to Be a University Student

 Course Designer and Coordinator

 Dr. Rachelle Thibodeau specializes in university student retention and success, peer-supported learning, and the psychology of teaching and learning.
 She is the Coordinator of Academic Support, Program Evaluation, and Research for the Centre for Initiatives in Education, and a founding member of both the Centre for Initiatives in Education and the Enriched Support Program.
-Outside of her academic life, Rachelle enjoys reading, puzzles, and vegetarian cooking.
+Outside of her academic life, Rachelle enjoys reading, vegetarian cooking, and weekends in Montreal.

 Student Facilitators